mental32/SwiftChat/README.md

 SwiftChat is a python websocket chat server application, inspired by other<br>social media and chat applications such as:
-Skype, Discord and WhatsApp.
-Its designed to be interfaced with websites.
+Skype, Discord and WhatsApp.<br>Its designed to be interfaced with websites.

 ## Server opcodes
 code | description